priviere/shinemas2R_deprecated/README.md

 1. test this development version and reports bugs
 2. help to make translation of the package
-3. update 'format.data' in order to format the data for existing R packages
-4. update functions to answer your specific needs
+3. update functions to answer your specific needs

 ### 1. Test and report bugs